Skip to content

 Next Steps

-Other upcoming steps include seeking required approval from the Orphans’ Court Division of the Montgomery County Court of Common Pleas and approve a lease with Rise Up for the tower at Penllyn Woods Park.
+The Township has submitted a petition to the Orphans’ Court Division of the Montgomery County Court of Common Pleas seeking required approval of the lease with Rise Up for the tower at Penllyn Woods Park.

 Addressing the Gap in Cell Service in Lower Gwynedd Township